Librarian for History, Iberian, Ibero-American & Chicano Studies

-Since 1995 at the University of Minnesota Libraries, I develop collections of research resources and provide on demand consultation and class presentations on how to access research resources in history, political science, and in Iberian, Latin American and Chicano/Latino Studies.
+Since 1995 at the University of Minnesota Libraries, I develop collections of research resources and provide on demand consultation and class presentations on how to access research resources in history and Iberian, Latin American and Chicano/Latino Studies.
 I have served the Libraries in the Research and Publications Committee and in the Elections, Nominations and Appointments Committee.
 From 2009 to 2014 I served in the Scholarly Communication Collaborative, advocating involving faculty members and graduate students in panels and forums on open access and open education sponsored by the Libraries.
 Presently, in the Diversity Outreach Collaborative, I promote awareness of the increasing diversity brought about by the internationalization of education at the University of Minnesota.
 For 18 years I have co-coordinated a brown bag series sponsored by the Institute for Global Studies where faculty and students in Latin American Studies share research projects.
 I am committed to librarianship as a profession, and consider the Libraries an integral part of the University.

 Master of Arts in Ibero-American Studies from the Catholic University of America